-Everybody has something, Sam said, listening.
+Everybody has something, Samuel said, listening.
 Everyone had somebody…or something…

 Ha.
 Nathan said, leaning back in his seat, looking back out the window as the rows and rows of deep green trees sped by and fell out behind them.
 Overhead, the sky was a sharp bright blue, free of cloud.
 He turned his head and looked at Samuel and said, Where are we going?

 To get you clean man, you stink.

 The water in the dam was a rich red-brown colour, pregnant with the fine clay soil that washed down from the orchards up the hill.
 Nathan stood next to the car, looking down at the water.
 Behind him, Samuel was getting something out of the open back of the bakkie.

 What’s that?
 Nathan asked as Sam walked up to stand beside him.